 1. Avoid the passage between Bovernier and Sembrancher as the Via Francigena itinerary crosses several avalanche paths.
-The train takes you easily from one village to the other.
+The train will take you easily from one village to the other.

 2. Avoid the passage from Bourg-Saint-Pierre to Bourg-Saint-Bernard (entrance to the tunnel) as the area along the Toules dam can be quite dangerous.
-The bus takes you easily to Bourg-Saint-Bernard.
+The bus will take you easily to Bourg-Saint-Bernard.

 4. It goes without saying, but make sure to bring warm clothes and all the necessary equipment to withstand the cold temperatures.
 The thermometer hardly ever goes above 0° on the pass in winter.